Logan Ryan: 2019 season

 Ryan returned from his injury in time for the Titans' season opener against the Cleveland Browns.
-In that game, he made eight tackles, sacked Baker Mayfield 1.5 times, and intercepted a pass from him once as the Titans won 43–13.
-In the next game against the Indianapolis Colts, he intercepted former Patriots teammate Jacoby Brissett once as the Titans narrowly lost 19–17.
-During Week 5 against the Buffalo Bills, Ryan recorded a team high nine tackles and sacked Josh Allen once in the 14–7 loss.
-During Week 10 against the Kansas City Chiefs, he recorded a team high 13 tackles and three passes defended in the narrow 35–32 victory.
+In that game, he made eight tackles, sacked Baker Mayfield 1.5 times, and intercepted a pass from him once as the Titans won on the road 43–13.
+In the next game against the Colts, he intercepted former Patriots teammate Jacoby Brissett once as the Titans narrowly lost 19–17.
+Three weeks later against the Bills, Ryan recorded a team-high nine tackles and sacked Josh Allen once in the 14–7 loss.
+During a narrow Week 10 35–32 victory over the Chiefs, Ryan recorded a team-high 13 tackles and three pass deflections.

-Ryan finished the season setting career-highs in tackles with 113, sacks with 4.5, pass deflections with 18, and forced fumbles with four.
+Ryan started in all 16 games for the first time in his career and finished the 2019 season setting career-highs in tackles with 113 (73 solo), sacks with 4.5, pass deflections with 18, and forced fumbles with four.
 He also had four interceptions.

-On January 4, 2020, the Titans played in the Wild Card Round of the playoffs where they faced Ryan's former team, the New England Patriots.
-In the waning seconds of the game with the Titans leading 14–13, and New England on their own 1-yard line, Ryan intercepted a deflected pass from former teammate Tom Brady (which turned out to be Brady's final pass as a Patriot, as he would not return to the Patriots the following season) and returned it for a 9-yard touchdown.
+On January 4, 2020, the Titans played in the Wild Card Round of the playoffs where they faced Ryan's former team, the Patriots.
+In the waning seconds of the game with the Titans leading 14–13, and New England on their own 1-yard line, Ryan intercepted a deflected pass from former teammate Tom Brady (which turned out to be Brady's final pass as a Patriot, as he would not return to the Patriots the following season) and returned it for a nine-yard touchdown.
 The score secured a 20–13 upset in Foxborough, allowing the Titans to play in the Divisional Round of the playoffs for the second time in three years.
-In the Divisional Round against the Baltimore Ravens, Ryan recorded a team-high 13 tackles during the 28–12 road victory.
+In the Divisional Round against the Ravens, Ryan recorded a team-high 13 tackles during the 28–12 road victory.
+During the AFC Championship Game against the Chiefs, he recorded six tackles in the 35–24 road loss.

+On May 5, 2020, Ryan announced that he would not return to the Titans.
+He was ranked 60th by his fellow players on the NFL Top 100 Players of 2020.

 New York Giants

 2020 season

-On September 5, 2020, Ryan signed a one-year, $7.5 million contract with the New York Giants.
-This was the first season, Ryan chose to switch positions from cornerback to safety.
+On September 5, 2020, Ryan signed a one-year, $7.5 million contract with the Giants.
+This was the first season that Ryan chose to switch positions from cornerback to safety.

-In Week 5 against the Dallas Cowboys, Ryan recorded a tackle on quarterback Dak Prescott that caused Prescott's right ankle to compound fracture and dislocate.

-In Week 9 against the Washington Football Team, one day after his wife suffered an ectopic pregnancy, Ryan recorded his first interception of the season off quarterback Alex Smith with less than two minutes in the 4th quarter to secure a 23–20 Giants' win.
+During a Week 5 37–34 road loss to the Cowboys, Ryan recorded a tackle on quarterback Dak Prescott that caused Prescott's right ankle to compound fracture and dislocate.
+In Week 9 against the Washington Football Team, a day after his wife suffered an ectopic pregnancy, Ryan recorded his first interception of the season off quarterback Alex Smith with less than two minutes in the fourth quarter to secure a 23–20 Giants' win.

 On December 25, 2020, Ryan signed a three-year, $31 million contract extension with $20 million guaranteed.
+He finished the 2020 season with 94 total tackles (68 solo), one interception, nine passes defended, and three forced fumbles.